Evelyn (2002 film): Plot

 Desmond returns to drink, and after several rampages Bernadette refuses to continue her relationship with him until he shapes up; Desmond reforms.
-The American Nick Barron (Aidan Quinn), and the injured rugby player and rebel lawyer Thomas Connolly (Alan Bates) argue Desmond's court plea for regaining custody of his children; it is rejected by the courts leading Desmond and his children heartbroken and separated.
+The American Nick Barron, and the injured rugby player and rebel lawyer Thomas Connolly, argue Desmond's court plea for regaining custody of his children; it is rejected by the courts leading Desmond and his children heartbroken and separated.
 But that night, the same night Desmond quits drinking, a gambler rigs Desmond to win copious amounts of money to pay his legal bills.
 But with nowhere to go, the case seems hopeless until Connolly proposes bringing an entirely new issue to the Supreme Court: that the lack of children's custody by a parent is contrary to the Irish Constitution—an issue never successfully argued before the Court.

 It takes public pressure for the case to be heard before the Court.
 Desmond gives compelling testimony.
-The following day, Evelyn says in court that she told a false story about her bruised face because Sister Brigid exaggerated her interaction with Desmond.
-Evelyn works herself into a pickle when angel rays come into the court through the windows—a sign to her that her grandfather was watching over her.
-She recants her newly-expressed explanation with comebacks that make people chuckle.
-She concludes with a recitation of a prayer asking to forgive Sister Brigid and ensure the prospering of Ireland and its people.
-Two of the three judges side with Desmond, the children are returned to him, and he falls in love with Bernadette.
+The following day, Evelyn says in court that she formerly upheld the false story about her bruised face because she didn’t want Sister Brigid to get in trouble.
+Evelyn becomes visibly excited when ‘angel rays’ shine into the court windows—a sign to her that her grandfather is watching over her.
+Her replies to the questions directed at her elicit a number of sympathetic chuckles from the public gallery.
+Evelyn concludes her testimony with a recitation of a prayer asking God to forgive Sister Brigid and to ensure the prospering of Ireland and its people.
+Two of the three judges side with Desmond, the children are returned to him, and he acknowledges his love for Bernadette.
 They are shown on Christmas Day, celebrating as a family.